-B. Accounts and statistics relating to the minimization of natural hazards and the effects of climate change

-The SEEA CF limits the scope of economic activities considered to be environmental to environmental protection and resource management activity.
-However, it is recognized that there are a number of other economic activities that are related to the environment which may be of particular interest for policy and analytical purposes.
+B. Accounts and statistics relating to the minimization of natural hazards and the effects of climate change that there are a number of other economic activities that are related to the environment which may be of particular interest for policy and analytical purposes.
 A specific set of activities encompasses efforts to minimize the impact of natural hazards (such as floods, cyclones and bush fires) and efforts to mitigate, or adapt to, the effects of climate change.